joejcollins/rhapsody-angel/queens/2020-beryl.md

 ## 9 x 9 F
 ## 2020 Queen Marked

+2021-03-31 About 3-4 frames of unsealed brood, only in the bottom box towards the North.
+Some signs of old queen cells.
+Perhaps they swarmed or superseded at the end of last year.
+Didn't see the queen.
+A little bit pissed off.

 2020-12-25 API-Bioxal (oxalic acid treatment).

 2020-10-06 Looks like they have stopped feeding, so took the rapid feeder off.